mkalininait/3_run_analysis/CodeBook.md

 ### Original data

 For each record it is provided:
- * Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+ * Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration
- * Triaxial Angular velocity from the gyroscope.
+ * Triaxial Angular velocity from the gyroscope
- * A 561-feature vector with time and frequency domain variables.
+ * A 561-feature vector with time and frequency domain variables
- * Its activity label (in a separate file).
+ * Its activity label (in a separate file)
- * An identifier of the subject who carried out the experiment (in a separate file).
+ * An identifier of the subject who carried out the experiment (in a separate file)

-Description of variables and the data itself are available on the here:
+Description of variables and the data itself are available here:
 <a href="https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip">https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip</a>

 ### Cleaning process